dillonstreator/txob/README.md

   // invite user endpoint

-  const correlationId = randomUUID(); // or some value on the incoming request such as a request id
+  const correlationId = randomUUID(); // or some value on the incoming request such as a request id / trace id

   try {
     await client.query("BEGIN");